WilliusThe3rd/WilliusThe3rd/README.md

+NOC System Admin

 - 👋 Hi, I’m @WilliusThe3rd
 - 👀 I’m interested in Cybersecurity and Cloud
-- 🌱 I’m currently learning Python and Splunk
+- 👩🏿‍💻 I’m currently learning Python, Azure, and Splunk
-- 💞️ I’m looking to collaborate on ...
+- 🤝🏽 I’m looking to collaborate on Cloud, Security, and General IT
-- 📫 How to reach me email me!
+- 📫 How to reach me email me! jerrelljohnson38@gmail.com

 <!---
 WilliusThe3rd/WilliusThe3rd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.